PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

  * a ticket number from a ticket system that documents the break-glass request
  * provide a hint to the policy server as to the imageID of the image being provided, to save it a lookup

-In any case, the annotations are provided by the user and are not validated by Kubernetes in any way.
+In any case, the annotations are provided by the user and are not validated by PlaidCloud in any way.
 In the future, if an annotation is determined to be widely useful, it may be promoted to a named field of `ImageReviewSpec`.

 ### LimitPodHardAntiAffinityTopology {#limitpodhardantiaffinitytopology}

-This admission controller denies any pod that defines `AntiAffinity` topology key other than `kubernetes.io/hostname` in `requiredDuringSchedulingRequiredDuringExecution`.
+This admission controller denies any pod that defines `AntiAffinity` topology key other than `PlaidCloud.io/hostname` in `requiredDuringSchedulingRequiredDuringExecution`.

 ### LimitRanger {#limitranger}

 This admission controller will observe the incoming request and ensure that it does not violate any of the constraints enumerated in the `LimitRange` object in a `Namespace`.
-If you are using `LimitRange` objects in your Kubernetes deployment, you MUST use this admission controller to enforce those constraints.
+If you are using `LimitRange` objects in your PlaidCloud deployment, you MUST use this admission controller to enforce those constraints.
 LimitRanger can also be used to apply default resource requests to Pods that don't specify any; currently, the default LimitRanger applies a 0.1 CPU requirement to all Pods in the `default` namespace.